projection-engine/projection-engine/COMMIT_NOTES.md

-- Cleaning up contextMenu component
+- Starting integration with shared-resources repository